yeyuanch/yeyuanch.github.io/_pages/life.md

 author_profile: true
 ---

-This page is still under construction.

 ## Food

-- Everything local in China, especially food in Shandong, Hunan and Shanghai.
+- Everything local in China, especially food in Shandong, Hunan (spicy) and Shanghai.

-- Everything non-Chinese in the US, especially burgers, Japanese food, and Indian food.
+- Everything non-Chinese in the US, especially burgers and Indian food.

 - Fried chicken in KFC, which is the most consistent and delicious thing in China and in the US.